-For nearly one hundred years, St. Augustine School has taught, nurtured and cared for thousands of young children in Vancouver.
+For over one hundred years, St. Augustine School has taught, nurtured and cared for thousands of young children in Vancouver.
 Through it all, the school has exemplified the successful unification of academic performance and spiritual growth.
 Daily, her teachers strike a delicate balance between discipline and love, between work and play.

 The Oblates of Mary Immaculate founded St. Augustine Parish in 1911.
 Back then, the school shared quarters with the church in a domed, three story brick building at Arbutus and 7th Avenue in Vancouver.
 The school was on the first floor, with four rooms for eight grades.
 The parish hall was in the basement, and the church occupied the top floor, 42 steps up from street level.